mostafaeweda/wazapi/README.md

 ## Features
   * First LEGAL lending system.
-  * Buy books online and lend them to your friends
+  * Buy books online and lend them to your friends.
-  * Rent them to other users.
+  * Rent book to other users.

 ## Browser Support
 We are initially supporting firefox and chrome and this is a development repo, other browsers might be less stable until a proper release.